PRIDE MONTH ALERT : FLAT 20% OFF On Our Best-Selling Courses Use - PRIDE20

 This tool allows export and import capability and it is synced with One drive so that you do not lose your data.
 The diagrams can be exported in various formats - jpeg, png XML(which helps others to open and edit if needed), pdf, URL.

 The representation of the business process in a diagrammatic way forms business process modeling notation.
 The reason organizations are using it is because of its capability to go beyond flowcharts and solve complex requirements.
-Since they focus on modeling framework, they have a repository where details can be stored and fetched whenever needed.
+Since they focus on a modeling framework, they have a repository where details can be stored and fetched whenever needed.

 This is quite a powerful and high-level tool.
 With this tool, the entire product design can be implemented.
 This can sync with multiple other tools like - Confluence, JIRA, Microsoft Teams, Trello.